57blocks/website-article/articles/What Makes a Good Vector Database/README.md

 Features that assure data persistence and reliability are indicative of a vector database's caliber.
-Leading databases provide secure data storage with resilience against system failures, maintaining consistent performance and response times even under high demand-a requirement for enterprise-grade applications.
+Leading databases provide secure data storage with resilience against system failures, maintaining consistent performance and response times even under high demand–a requirement for enterprise-grade applications.

 In today's diverse technological ecosystem, a vector database's